 -Deciding on whom you thought you would like to be your spouse.
 And after you made the commitment, spending approximately the next seven years (remember the Seven Year Itch?) discovering even more about them, and filling in and adapting to more character revelations (discoveries or bombshells, take your pick.
 Just remember this revelatory period works both ways …).
 Most of us learned as much about ourselves as we did of our spouses.
 Judging from statistics, about half of us took this as positive growth, made course corrections and came out stronger, remembering (or discovering) two important things: first, it’s a long term commitment through the turbulence that occurs in life, and second, a well designed whole is greater than the sum of the parts.
-A shame that, statistically, the other half couldn’t, or wouldn’t, learn and adapt.
+A shame that, statistically, the other half of marriages couldn’t, or wouldn’t, learn and adapt.

 Now, you did take your character into consideration when you were choosing a job, right?

 Character is a behavioral compass